Trustee Academy Course Information

 If you have already registered for the Trustee Academy please click here to access courses.

-NOTE: If you are trying to access the Trustee Academy through a joint-partnership with your state library, please select the appropriate state link to proceed: Delaware, Kansas, Maryland, Nebraska, Nevada, New Jersey, North Dakota, South Carolina, South Dakota, Texas, or Virginia.
+NOTE: If you are trying to access the Trustee Academy through a joint-partnership with your state library, please select the appropriate state link to proceed: Delaware, Kansas, Maryland, Nebraska, Nevada, North Dakota, South Carolina, South Dakota, Texas, or Virginia.

 The United for Libraries Trustee Academy is a series of online courses to help Trustees become exceptionally proficient in their roles on behalf of their libraries.